moriuriel/moriuriel/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Devapi
-- 🌱 I’m currently learning Typescript and Docker
+- 🌱 I’m currently learning Typescript, Golang and micro front end
 - 📫 How to reach me: moriuriel@gmail.com

 <div>